WA Inc: Absence of important witnesses

 In the introductory part of its report, the commission noted that it had heard from 543 witnesses encompassing 847 appearances. [...]
 There were, however, some who may have been able to give valuable information to the Commission, who died before the Commission hearings commenced or after they had begun.
 There were others who were unwilling to assist and were beyond the reach of compulsory process.

-The following had died or been incapable on health grounds: Peter Beckwith (Bond Corporation), Bill Burgess (Rothwells), Robert Holmes à Court, Thomas Hugall (Rothwells), Bruce Kirkwood (SECWA), Andrew Mensaros (former Liberal state minister), Terence McDonnell (solicitor), and Jack Walsh (Rothwells).
+The following had died or been incapable on health grounds: Peter Beckwith (Bond Corporation), Bill Burgess (Rothwells), Robert Holmes à Court, Thomas Hugall (Rothwells), Bruce Kirkwood (State Energy Commission of Western Australia), Andrew Mensaros (former Liberal state minister), Terence McDonnell (solicitor), and Jack Walsh (Rothwells).

 The following declined to give evidence: Yosse Goldberg (entrepreneur), Peter Mitchell (Bond Corporation), Tony Oates (Bond Corporation), and Ms Kim Rooney (wife of David Parker).
 Dr Shrian Oskar was serving a 6-year prison term in the UK.
 The witnesses whose testimony was received by the commission are listed in an appendix to the report.